cucobein/x-web-scraping/tests/README.md

 - **Unit tests**: Use mocks, test specific functionality
 - **Integration tests**: Use real fixtures, test component interactions
 - **No hybrid tests**: Each test file has a clear purpose
+- **Context pooling**: All pooling logic is tested with mocks only; no real browser or network calls in unit tests

 ### 3. Fast Execution
 - Unit tests run quickly with mocks